typhomnt/Website/content/post/npr_blender.md

 ### Shader Structure ###

-The shader is represented as a node group which itself is divided into several groups that correspond to light/shadow contributions like I describe in detail in my [introspection to NPR article]().
+The shader is represented as a node group which itself is divided into several groups that correspond to light/shadow contributions like I describe in detail in my [introspection to NPR article](../npr_shading).
 More preciselly, this NPR shader light/shadow contribution are divided into 5 parts: Diffuse, Specular, Ambient occlusion, SubSurface Scaterring (SSS) and Emission.
-To this components, we also add a Rim light and Outline contribution which are heavily present in NPRs.
+Furthermore, I also include a Rim light and Outline contributions which are heavily present in NPR shaders.

 First let me tease the kind of final results you can obtain with this shader.

+As you can see the range of rendering style can vary from very cartoonish shading to more realistic results.
+The main tool to make such variations is to use color ramps to tweak the output of base shaders like the Diffuse or Glossy (Specular) shaders.
+There is more to this of course and we will go into details on the next sections.

+Here is an overview of what the node group looks like:

+You can notice our 7 contributions nodes as well as how they are blended together.
+In this configuration you can notice that the main component Diffuse and Specular are added together with the Ambient occulsion terms darkening the objects through a multiplication with the Diffuse component.
+The SSS, Rim Light and Outline are blended in an additive fashion.

+Let's now dig into each component independently.

+### Diffuse Component ###

+The

+### Specular Component ###

+### Ambient Occlusion Component ###

+### SubSurface Scaterring Component ###

+### Emission Component ###

+### Rim Light and Outline ###

+### Blending ###